Tart and jammy, this strawberry rhubarb pie recipe is an easy way to enjoy the bounty of summer.

-This recipe makes a large batch of pie filling.
-You may have a bit leftover.
-Use your leftover filling like you would jam, on toast or scones or as a topping on Ice Cream!
+You may have a bit of filling left over.
+Use your leftover filling like you would jam, on toast, scones, or as a topping on ice cream.

 For Maple Cream:

-Gently wash, dry, de-stem and cut your berries (either in half for small berries or quarters for larger berries).
-Wash and cut your rhubarb into 1/4″ slices.
+- Gently wash, dry, de-stem, and cut your berries (either in half for small berries or quarters for larger berries).
+Wash and cut your rhubarb into 1/4-inch-thick slices.
 Discard any leaves or woody bottom stems.

-Melt the butter in a large saucepan over medium heat.
-Add the rhubarb and saute for around 5 minutes or until the rhubarb is beginning to get tender.
-Add the cut berries, honey and maple syrup and continue cooking and gently stirring.
-Meanwhile dissolve the cornstarch in 1-2 tablespoons of water.
-The mixture should be the consistency of glue.
-When the filling starts to simmer turn down the heat to medium-low and add the dissolved corn starch and salt.
-Cook the filling for around 10-15 minutes until it begins to thicken into a jam like consistency.
-Remove the filling for the heat and set aside.
-At this point the filling should look like this.
+- Melt the butter in a large sauce pan over medium heat.
+Add the rhubarb and sauté for around 5 minutes or until the rhubarb is beginning to get tender.
+Add the cut berries, honey, and maple syrup, then continue cooking and gently stirring.
+Meanwhile, dissolve the cornstarch in 1 to 2 tablespoons of water; this mixture should be the consistency of glue.
+When the filling starts to simmer turn down the heat to medium-low and add the salt and dissolved corn starch.
+Cook the filling for around 10 to 15 minutes until it begins to thicken into a jam-like consistency.
+Remove the filling from the heat and set it aside.

-While the pie filling cools roll out and shape your pie crust.
-Cut the 8 reserved strawberries into slices.
-Preheat your oven to 350°.
-Fill the pie crust with warm filling and arrange the cut strawberries on top in a pretty pattern like this.
+- While the pie filling cools, roll out and shape your pie crust.
+Cut the eight reserved strawberries into slices.
+Preheat your oven to 350°F. Fill the pie crust with warm filling and arrange the cut strawberries on top.

-Bake the pie for 50-60 minutes depending on size.
+- Bake the pie for 50 to 60 minutes depending on size.
 When the pie is done the crust will start to turn a golden brown and you may see the filling bubble a bit.
-Remove from the oven and let it cool completely.
-Please note that if you can't resist the temptation of a warm pie the filling may be a little soft and won't hold its shape well.
+Remove the pie from the oven and let it cool completely.
+Please note that if you can't resist the temptation of a warm pie, the filling may be a little soft and won't hold its shape well.

-When the pie is cool and you are ready to serve it make up the Maple Cream.
-Just whip the cream, maple syrup and vanilla together until the cream forms soft peaks.
-Serve the pie with a healthy dollop of whipped cream and enjoy the taste of SUMMER!
+- When the pie is cool and you are ready to serve it, make up the maple cream.
+Just whip the cream, maple syrup, and vanilla together until the cream forms soft peaks.